 3 Poor acoustic design on buildings

-SRS recommends Acoustilay, a barrier-mat material for floors that is 100% recyclable at the end of its life.
-As Soundproofing for walls and ceilings, Maxiboard can meet the sound insulation performance requirements of Part ‘E’ of the Building Regulations for separating structures.
+SRS recommends Acoustilay, a high performance acoustic underlay for floors.
+As for Soundproofing for walls and ceilings, Maxiboard can meet the sound insulation performance requirements of Part ‘E’ of the Building Regulations for separating structures.
 A sister product, Maxideck, has been developed for timber floors.

 4 Poor installation